devskale/ai-typing-assistant/README.md

 # AI powered typing assistant with Ollama

+updates:
+[√] fix x-ndjson when streaming is true
+[ ] support for smaller ollama models
+[ ] support for groq
+[ ] import template, server, API details from external .json

 A script that can run in the background and listen to hotkeys, then uses a Large Language Model to fix the text.
 Less than 100 lines of code.

 Inspired by this tweet: